Kodular/Documentation/docs/components/social/texting.md

 ## Overview

-<p>A component that will, when the <code>SendMessage</code> method is called, send the text message specified in the <code>Message</code> property to the phone number specified in the <code>PhoneNumber</code> property.</p> <p>If the <code>ReceivingEnabled</code> property is set to 1 messages will <b>not</b> be received.
-If <code>ReceivingEnabled</code> is set to 2 messages will be received only when the application is running.
-Finally if <code>ReceivingEnabled</code> is set to 3, messages will be received when the application is running <b>and</b> when the application is not running they will be queued and a notification displayed to the user.</p> <p>When a message arrives, the <code>MessageReceived</code> event is raised and provides the sending number and message.</p> <p> An app that includes this component will receive messages even when it is in the background (i.e. when it's not visible on the screen) and, moreso, even if the app is not running, so long as it's installed on the phone.
+A component that will, when the `` SendMessage `` method is called, send the text message specified in the `` Message `` property to the phone number specified in the `` PhoneNumber `` property.

+If the `` ReceivingEnabled `` property is set to 1 messages will __not__ be received.
+If `` ReceivingEnabled `` is set to 2 messages will be received only when the application is running.
+Finally if `` ReceivingEnabled `` is set to 3, messages will be received when the application is running __and__ when the application is not running they will be queued and a notification displayed to the user.

+When a message arrives, the `` MessageReceived `` event is raised and provides the sending number and message.

+ An app that includes this component will receive messages even when it is in the background (i.e. when it's not visible on the screen) and, moreso, even if the app is not running, so long as it's installed on the phone.
 If the phone receives a text message when the app is not in the foreground, the phone will show a notification in the notification bar.
 Selecting the notification will bring up the app.
-As an app developer, you'll probably want to give your users the ability to control ReceivingEnabled so that they can make the phone ignore text messages.</p> <p>If the GoogleVoiceEnabled property is true, messages can be sent over Wifi using Google Voice.
+As an app developer, you'll probably want to give your users the ability to control ReceivingEnabled so that they can make the phone ignore text messages.

+If the GoogleVoiceEnabled property is true, messages can be sent over Wifi using Google Voice.
 This option requires that the user have a Google Voice account and that the mobile Voice app is installed on the phone.
-The Google Voice option works only on phones that support Android 2.0 (Eclair) or higher.</p> <p>To specify the phone number (e.g., 650-555-1212), set the <code>PhoneNumber</code> property to a Text string with the specified digits (e.g., 6505551212).
-Dashes, dots, and parentheses may be included (e.g., (650)-555-1212) but will be ignored; spaces may not be included.</p> <p>Another way for an app to specify a phone number would be to include a <code>PhoneNumberPicker</code> component, which lets the users select a phone numbers from the ones stored in the the phone's contacts.</p>
+The Google Voice option works only on phones that support Android 2.0 (Eclair) or higher.

+To specify the phone number (e.g., 650-555-1212), set the `` PhoneNumber `` property to a Text string with the specified digits (e.g., 6505551212).
+Dashes, dots, and parentheses may be included (e.g., (650)-555-1212) but will be ignored; spaces may not be included.

+Another way for an app to specify a phone number would be to include a `` PhoneNumberPicker `` component, which lets the users select a phone numbers from the ones stored in the the phone's contacts.

 ## Events